Regardless of who’s at fault, collision insurance covers you by paying for damage to your vehicle caused by:

 Find an agent

-Insurance terms, definitions and explanations are intended for informational purposes only and do not in any way replace or modify the definitions and information contained in individual insurance contracts, policies or declaration pages, which control coverage determinations.
-Such terms may vary by state, and exclusions may apply.
+Product, coverage, discounts, insurance terms, definitions, and other descriptions are intended for informational purposes only and do not in any way replace or modify the definitions and information contained in your individual insurance contracts, policies, and/or declaration pages from Nationwide-affiliated underwriting companies, which are controlling.
+Such products, coverages, terms, and discounts may vary by state and exclusions may apply.